xcatliu/js-index/README.md

 ## Three principles

-1. Collect every concepts, no matter how basic or how deep it is
+1. Collecting every concepts, no matter how basic or how deep it is
 2. The description of concepts need to be as simple as it can.
-It's ok to let our custom have a basic understanding for it.
-And additionally supply some links for depth understanding
+It's ok to let our reader have a basic understanding for it, then additionally provide some links for depth understanding
-3. The links we supplied need to be as authority and meaningful as it can.
+3. The links we provided need to be as authority and meaningful as it can.
 Quality is better than quantity.
 Links is the most valuable thing in JS Index

 ## Writing specifications

-1. Every files need to be named with lower case letters and `-`, no spaces.
+1. Every files need to be named with lower case letters and `-`, and no spaces.
 In some special cases, it's allowed to use `_`, i.e. `__proto__.md`
-2. Second level heading need to be used for multiple meanings of one concepts.
-In other words, if one concepts has only one meaning, but we need to use sub heading, use third level heading instead
+2. Second level heading need to be used for multiple meanings of one concept.
+In the other words, if one concept has only one meaning, but we need to use sub heading, then use third level heading instead
-3. Use unified words for proper noun, for example, use JavaScript, not javascript or Javascript
+3. Use unified words for proper nouns, for example, use JavaScript, not javascript or Javascript

 ## TODOs

-- [ ] Use hexo to build out site
+- [ ] Use hexo to build the site
 - [ ] Apply for the domain name
 - [ ] Index concepts